Robust Self-Supervised Cross-Modal Super-Resolution against Real-World Misaligned Observations: RobSelf

 \subsection{Misalignment-Aware Feature Translator}

-To achieve translation, the translator first derives $\mathbf{F}^{\rm Aligned}_{guide}$, which is spatially aligned to the source and contains both essential structures and redundant content.
+As shown in (\cref{fig3:translator}), driven by the translation objective mimicking the source modality, the translator yields $\mathbf{F}^{\rm Aligned}_{guide}$, which is aligned with the source and contains both essential structures and redundant content.

-\textbf{Misalignment Estimation.} The translator (\cref{fig3:translator}) estimates a dense deformation field $\mathbf{D}_{dis}^\text{G2S}$ that models the displacement from $\mathbf{F}_{guide}$ to $\mathbf{F}_{source}$ using a multi-level ($i$-level) estimator.
+\textbf{Misalignment Modeling.} The translator first derives a cross-modal deformation field $\mathbf{D}^\text{G2S}$ that models the misalignment from $\mathbf{F}_{guide}$ to $\mathbf{F}_{source}$ using a multi-level ($i$-level) estimator.
 With progressive downsampling and upsampling, this estimator captures misalignments across multiple spatial scales.
-When $i=4$, for example, the input features are downsampled by 16 after the encoder, enabling misalignment modeling at the regional level. $\mathbf{D}_{dis}^\text{G2S}$ is an $H \times W$ matrix of $N$-dimensional offset vectors.
+When $i=4$, for example, the input features are downsampled by 16 after the encoder, enabling misalignment modeling at the regional level. $\mathbf{D}^\text{G2S}$ is an $H \times W$ matrix of $N$-dimensional offset vectors.

-\textbf{Feature Alignment.} The alignment layer warps $\mathbf{F}_{guide}$ according to $\mathbf{D}_{dis}^\text{G2S}$, yielding $\mathbf{F}^{\rm Aligned}_{guide}$.
+\textbf{Feature Alignment.} The alignment layer warps $\mathbf{F}_{guide}$ according to $\mathbf{D}^\text{G2S}$, yielding $\mathbf{F}^{\rm Aligned}_{guide}$.
 It is implemented by a deformable convolution (conv)~\cite{DCN_2017_ICCV} or a simple spatial resampling operation, resulting in {\ul two model variants: RobSelf-De and RobSelf-Re}.
-At location $p$:
+Formally, at location $p$: